avgarint/todo-app/README.md

 # todo-app

-A todo app with lists and tasks inspired by Trello.
+A todo app with lists and tasks.

 | Full screen | Mobile |
 | :---:   | :---: |